Vertex operator for generalised Kac--Moody algebras associated to the two-sphere and the two-torus

 \textbf{Acknowledgements.} The authors thank P. Sorba, A. Marrani, Ch.
-Schubert and G. Bossard for valuable suggestions and comments.
-RCS acknowledges financial support by the research grant PID2019-106802GB-I00/AEI/10.13039/501100011033 (AEI/ FEDER, UE).
+Schubert and G. Bossard for valuable suggestions and comments. {\rr We are grateful to the anonymous reviewer for many helpful comments and for pointing out reference \cite{FJMM}.} RCS acknowledges financial support by the research grant PID2019-106802GB-I00/AEI/10.13039/501100011033 (AEI/ FEDER, UE).